xcart/xc5-manual/en/seo_and_promotion/connecting_to_kissmetrics.md

    4. Save the changes by clicking the **Save changes** button.

    5. To make sure the tracking snippet you have just pasted works fine, verify that it is capable of logging your own activity in the store in Kissmetrics [Live](https://app.kissmetrics.com/live) mode.
-Use the field on the "My Activity" tab on the left hand side menu to paste the URL of your X-Cart store and click **Show my activity**; your site will open in a new browser window allowing you to track your own activity.
+Select the "My Activity" tab on the left-hand side menu and use the field provided there to paste the URL of your X-Cart store; click **Show my activity**, and your site will open in a new browser window allowing you to track your own activity.
 Do a few things your store visitors typically do on your site: try to find a product, add it to the shopping cart, place an order, rate a product, and so on.
 If you can see all your actions tracked in Kissmetrics, you’re all set!
       <img>

 ## Method 2: Connect X-Cart to Kissmetrics by means of the free Segment Integration module